chrisjbillington/hg-export-tool/README.md

 amending the commit at each head to add a branch name.
 This conversion is done with a temporary copy of the repository; the original repository is left unmodified.

-The branch names used are of the form `<existing_branch_name>-anonymous-<n>` with n a unique integer.
+The branch names used are of the form `<existing_branch_name>-<n>` with n an incrementing integer starting from 1.
 If such a head has a bookmark, the bookmark name will be used instead.
 This ensures these heads survive the conversion to git.

 ![hg_screenshot.png](example/hg_screenshot.png)\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;⬇\